cameronroudebush/sprout/docs/getting-started/index.md

 Welcome to Sprout!
 This guide will walk you through setting up, configuring, and using the application.

-!!!
-Danger "Caution"

-    This application is in active development.
-We do not make any guarantees about capability, or security.

-    **Use at your own risk**

 To get started, follow these guides in order:

 1.  **[Installation](./installation.md)**: Set up Sprout using the recommended Docker method.